Top-ranked recipe named "New Mexican Pork Tamales"

 Try this New Mexican Pork Tamales recipe, or contribute your own.
-"Tamale" and "Mexican" are two of the tags cooks chose for New Mexican Pork Tamales.
+"Tamale" and "Mexican" are two tags used to describe New Mexican Pork Tamales.

 "These were really good but we could not come close to eating them all.
 I think we spread the masa a little too thick as there just wasn't enough filling.
 We topped with chili verde salsa and sour cream.
 Yummy!!"- jlburgart